Conclusion-Xforce/xforce-collections/xforce/aap_tools/roles/manage_controller/README.md

     - name: Name of the setting (consult the controller api for the exact name)
       value: Value of the setting
 - controller_instance_groups: Dictionary of instance groups and their instances on the controller
+- cleanup_management_jobs: List of cleanup jobs with schedules
+    - name: Name of the cleanup job
+    - template: Job template for the cleanup job
+    - rrule: Scheduling rrule
+    - extra_data: Possible extra data for this job
+- aap_global_credentials: List of global general-purpose credentials
+    - name: Name of the credential
+    - description: Description for the credential
+    - organization: Name of the organization to which the credential belongs
+    - credential_type: Credential type
+    - inputs: Parameters for the credential like username, password etc

 Example Playbook
 ----------------